janet-lang/vscode-janet/README.md

 # How to Install

 ## VS Code Extension Marketplace

--Navigate to the VS Code Extension marketplace within VS Code.
+- Navigate to the VS Code Extension marketplace within VS Code.
--Search for "vscode-hy (hylang official)" and install as usual.
+- Search for "vscode-hy (hylang official)" and install as usual.

 ## Local Install

 - Navigate to your local .vscode (or .vscodium) extension directory (e.g. $ cd ~/.vscode/extensions)
 - Clone this repo within that directory (e.g. git clone https://www.github.com/hylang/vscode-hy)
 - Reload or relaunch any open VS Code/VS Codium windows